autokey/autokey/Running-Tests.md

      4. Open a terminal window on your computer in the directory in which you'd like to create the clone's subdirectory.
      5. Enter this command, replacing **mybranch** with the name of the branch you'd like to work on and replace the example URL with the fork's URL: `git clone --branch mybranch --single-branch https://github.com/foo/bar.git`
      6. Press the **Enter** key to create the clone in a new subdirectory named after the repository.
+3. Change to the **autokey** directory that you just created: `cd autokey`
-2. Update your clone so that you have the most current code from the repository (must be done in each branch):
+4. Update your clone so that you have the most current code from the repository (must be done in each branch):
    * Live dangerously:
      1. Pull the changes (fetch and merge them) from the remote repository to the current branch in your local repository: `git pull`
    * Be more cautious: